 - In 2009 the U.S. Supreme Court ruled that elected judges should recuse themselves from cases involving parties that made large campaign contributions.
 This reignited the case based on charges of racketeering or influence peddling on the part of State Farm.

 - In 2018, 19-years after the appellate court upheld the jury trial decision, State Farm settled for $0.21 on the dollar compared to the initial fines.

 Do you ever wonder how your insurance company behaves when you need them most?
-Now is a good time to get a free ValChoice report on your auto insurance company.
-Click the button below to get your free report.
+Now is a good time to get a free ValChoice rating on your auto and/or home insurance company.
+Click the button below to get your free rating.

 Why Did State Farm Settle?

 The settlement “is made simply to bring an end to the entire litigation,” said Jim Camoriano, State Farm Spokesman.
 Camorian continued, “to avoid protracted litigation and appeals that could continue for several more years.”

 State Farm “has consistently denied participating in a RICO scheme and to this day denies any role in electing Judge Karmeier,” Bob Clifford, attorney for the plaintiffs, said in an interview Tuesday.
 “Now they agree to pay a quarter of a billion dollars, and I think that speaks for itself.”

 “Groups with ties to State Farm strategized to avoid disclosing contributions that ended up in the campaign coffers of a judge who ultimately helped knock down a $1 billion judgment against the insurer, according to a trove of documents that may serve the important role of outraging jurors in a trial starting Tuesday even if it doesn’t turn out to show illegal acts, experts say.